-Munich and Vienna malts originated in Germany, historically used in bocks and dark lagers, although they are now proving a popular addition in a wide variety of craft beers.
+Vienna malts originated in Germany, historically used in bocks and dark lagers, although they are now proving a popular addition in a wide variety of craft beers.
 These are highly kilned malts which have some residual enzymes.

 Suitable for lagers and continental beers, in between Pale and Munich, golden and full bodied.